bnm3k/old-blog/content/posts/06_joins_p2/index.md

 );
 ```

 As for joins, as we've seen, they boil down to row-level filters on the cross-products of tables and are carried out during query time, NOT during insertion or updating.
 Do note that sql databases carry out joins in a manner that's way more efficient than simply creating a mega-table via cross-products and filtering.
-The beauty though is that all these is abstracted away from us.
+The beauty though is that all these should be, and is abstracted away from us.
 That's all there is to it logically, there are no links or pointers added or to be traversed by the database user.

 In addition, SQL provides some niceties when it comes to foreign keys.
 Suppose the corresponding primary key is either deleted or modified (modifying a primary key is another red flag to be watched out for in the database design, primary keys should be as intransigient as possible).
 The database could be in a state where one of the values, the 'former' foreign key, in one of the columns does not belong in its specified domain, i.e. the db is in an inconsistent state, which is a big no-no in SQL databases.
 In order to prevent this scenario, SQL requires us to specify what should happen to the corresponding foreign keys when one attempts to delete/modify a primary key.